LuRaiuga/spotiClone/README.md

-# jsProject
+# spotiClone

- A JS/JQuery project just for fun
+ A copy of spotify layout.
+Just for educational purpose.